navikt/helsemelding-outbound-processing-service/README.md

 - Kafka record has a non-empty `sourceSystem` header
 - Kafka record value is a valid outgoing dialog message according to the JSON schema

-Validation failures are published to the error topic.
-Conversion failures are also published to the error topic.
+Validation and conversion failures are published to the error topic.

 ## Topics